ZhengXiaoxuan11542/HAC-soil-virus-project/README.md

 host_prediction.sh: Pipeline for virus host prediction

 DOI：
-NCBI SRA:
-Dereplicated vOTU database:
-All data used for figure visualization: Figshare...
+NCBI SRA: accession nr. to be added after review Dereplicated vOTU database: accession nr. to be added after review All data used for figure visualization: accession nr. to be added after review